ska-sa/katgpucbf/doc/signal_path.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A finite impulse response (FIR) filter is applied to the signal to condition the frequency-domain response.
-The filter is the product of a window function Hann window (to reduce spectral leakage) and a sinc (to broaden the peak to cover the frequency bin).
+The filter is the product of a window function (to reduce spectral leakage) and a sinc (to broaden the peak to cover the frequency bin).
 Specifically, if there are :math:`n` output channels and :math:`t` taps in the polyphase filter bank, then the filter has length :math:`w = 2nt`, with coefficients